neew1152/Internet_Cafe_Streaming_Debian_AMD64/README.md

 * Installs **Firefox** and **Discord** from Flathub.
 * `exec icewm`: Starts the IceWM window manager.
 * `startx`: Launches the graphical desktop environment.
-*Next time, you can just run `startx` for launches the IceWM*
+*Next time, you can just run `startx` to launch IceWM*

 ---

 ## 📺 Optional: Set Display Resolution

-If your display doesn't look right, you can manually change the resolution using `xrandr`.
+If your display doesn't look good, you can manually change the resolution using `xrandr`.

 ### 1. List Available Displays